Can I host a LIVE performance?

 Oliver Dowden “Culture Secretary” said,

 Our culture, heritage and arts are too precious to lose.
-That’s why we’re protecting venues like theatres from redevelopment if they fall on hard times.

 This guidance will be updated as the evidence develops around singing, wind and brass instruments, and the wider public health context.